AriFordsham/GHCWiki/ghc-ast-annotations.md

-Instead of physically placing a "node-key" in each AST Node, a virtual node key can be generated from any \`GenLocated SrcSpan e' comprising a combination of the `SrcSpan` value and a unique identifier from the constructor for `e`, perhaps using its `TypeRep`, since the entire AST derives Typeable.
+Instead of physically placing a "node-key" in each AST Node, a virtual node key can be generated from any `GenLocated SrcSpan e` comprising a combination of the `SrcSpan` value and a unique identifier from the constructor for `e`, perhaps using its `TypeRep`, since the entire AST derives Typeable.